 It’s a common misconception that eating healthy is expensive.
 That’s not true.
 Sure, you can spend a lot on healthy food, but it’s not necessary.
-I recently attended the annual meeting of the Academy of Nutrition and Dietetics, a conference at which thousands of registered dietitians from througout the country to learn about new nutrition research.
+I recently attended the annual meeting of the Academy of Nutrition and Dietetics, a conference at which thousands of registered dietitians from throughout the country to learn about new nutrition research.
 It also includes an exhibit hall full of food companies anxious to hawk their wares.

 My mission: Seek out foods that could be part of a delicious, nutritious and affordable eating plan.
-Here are seven products that can be part of a well-balanced diet and not cost a fortune, plus one bonus piece of advice on how to save money on groceries.
+Here are some products that can be part of a well-balanced diet and not cost a fortune, plus one bonus piece of advice on how to save money on groceries.

 Canned peaches.
 Almost any canned fruits and veggies are inexpensive and healthy.
 Canned produce is often looked down upon as not as “good” as fresh.
 But, typically these foods are canned immediately after picking and therefore are preserved at their peak of both freshness and nutrition.
 Compare that to say a fresh peach picked in Georgia, stored for a day, loaded into a refrigerated truck, driven across country for three days and displayed at your grocery store for a day before making its way into your house, where it still may wait a day or two before being eaten.
 There’s nothing wrong with fresh produce.
 It’s fantastic.
 But, it can be expensive, especially out of season.
 To avoid excess added sugar, choose fruit canned in water or juice vs. syrup.
 Check out these delicious recipes from the California Cling Peach Board.